mbhall88/pafpy/CONTRIBUTING.md

 ### Coverage

-Please try and keep the project's code coverage as high as possible.
-To check the code covergae, run
+Please keep the project's code coverage as high as possible.
+To check the code coverage, run

 ```sh
 make coverage
 ```

-This should show the coverage on the terminal and also open a HTML report in your web browser.
+This should show the coverage on the terminal and also open an HTML report in your web browser.

 ## Documentation

 The code is documented using markdown docstrings.
-The convention this project follows is akin to that used by the Rust programming language.
+The convention this project follows is akin to that used by the [Rust programming language][rust-docs].
 The beginning of the docstring should explain what the function does and if it returns anything.
 This is followed, where relevant, by an example section `## Example`.
-All examples should be valid, self-contained examples that can be copied and pasted in to a python sh and executed successfully (assuming the user has `pafpy` installed).
-These code snippets must be in a code block annotated at `py` or `python`.
+All examples should be valid, self-contained examples that can be copied and pasted into a python shell and executed successfully (assuming the user has `pafpy` installed).
+These code snippets must be in a code block annotated as `py` or `python`.
 See the code for examples.
-If the code being documented can raise an exception, the type(s) of execptions should be documented in a `## Errors` section also.
+If the code being documented can raise an exception, the type(s) of errors should be documented in an `## Errors` section also.

 The documentation can be served locally in a browser so that you can view changes in realtime by running